Kabrax96/Rayd_be/source/documentation/schema.md

 route_id | INT | Foreign key to the Route table (associated route)

 ## Car Table

+The Car table holds information about the cars in the system.
+It includes details such as the unique identifier, brand or manufacturer, model, year, and license plate number of each car.

 Column | Data Type | Description
 --- | --- | ---
 id | INT | Unique identifier for a car